Peptides for Weight Loss: Why it's an Unsafe Option

 Peptides are chains of amino acids, which are the building blocks of proteins.
 Generally proteins contain 50 or more amino acids, while peptides can contain as few as two.

-A few specific peptides have been studied in clinical trials for their weight loss effects.
+Some peptides have been studied in clinical trials for their effects on weight.

-A medical review published in the Frontiers in Nutrition journal found that peptides from milk have an appetite suppressant effect, and could theoretically cause weight loss due to this effect.
+A medical review published in the Frontiers in Nutrition journal found that peptides from milk have an appetite-suppressing effect, and therefore may support weight loss.

-MOTS-C is a peptide that has been shown in medical research to decrease fat accumulation in an animal study.
+MOTS-C is a peptide that was shown in a 2019 clinical trial to decrease fat accumulation.
 It’s theorized to work by downregulating certain metabolic pathways that become dysfunctional in obese animals and people.

-Most peptides are only cleared for medical research, and don’t have nearly the same safety and toxicology studies that pharmaceutical drugs and many dietary supplements have.
+Most peptides are only cleared for medical research, and don’t have nearly the same safety and toxicology studies that pharmaceutical drugs and many herbal supplements have.

-It’s surprising to us that so many health sites online are touting the magical benefits of peptides for all types of health outcomes including weight loss, without linking to one single safety study in most cases.
+It’s surprising to us that so many health sites online tout the health benefits of peptides for all types of purposes including weight loss, without linking to one single safety study in many cases.

 Do Collagen Peptides Cause Weight Loss?